nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add itinerary.
-2. User enters the name of the itinerary.
+2. User enters the description of the itinerary.
 3. Waddle creates the itinerary and provides a confirmation to the user.<br>
 Use case ends.

 **Extensions**

 * 2a.
-The itinerary name is not entered.
+The itinerary description is not entered.
   * Waddle shows an error message.<br>
   Use case resumes at step 2.